Some of the largest enterprise account-based marketing (ABM) teams in the world rely on Salesforce to execute their ABM strategy.

 1. Create a custom “Lead” field called “Account Name”

 This is the field we will use to create the association within the database.
 Here is the information you’ll need:

 - API Name: AccountId__c

 - Data Type: Lookup

 - Child Relationship Name: Leads

-2. Add the new “account” field to the lead page layout.
+2. Add the new “Account Name” field to the lead page layout.

-3. Add the “leads (account)” related list to the Accounts page layout.
+3. Add the “Leads” related list to the “Accounts” page layout.

 Bulk Salesforce Association with Insycle

-When you first sign up for Insycle, the system will start auditing your Salesforce data and will generate a report.
+When you sign up for Insycle, the system will analyze your Salesforce data and will generate your Customer Data Health Assessment.
 That report will detail the common data errors that exist in your Salesforce customer data and track them on a daily basis.